 At the end, the doctor will recommend the best route to take as for your new teeth.

-In order to install implants safely in you mouth the dentist or oral surgeon will need to inspect the space and the internal structures in your mouth.
+In order to install implants safely in your mouth the dentist or oral surgeon will need to inspect the space and the internal structures in your mouth.
 He or she will also have a look at the soft tissues, nerve pathways, and bone.

 There are many different types of X-rays and the dental professional will know best which are necessary.
 Paying for a cone-beam CT and a panoramic X-ray should be considered part of the overall price for a dental implant.
 You can learn more about prices of dental X-rays here.

 One or more tooth extractions may be necessary before your implants are placed in your mouth.